orcada-io/guides/website/docs/honeycomb-lx2/hardware/hardware.md

 The HoneyComb LX2 is an ARM (Advanced RISC Machine) SBC (Single Board Computer) with 16 cores and support for up to 64GB of memory.

-The HoneyComb LX2 is ARM SystemReady ES certified, which means any off the shelf Linux distribution should boot and basic hardware functionality will "just work".
+The HoneyComb LX2 is ARM <a href="https://developer.arm.com/Architectures/Arm%20SystemReady%20ES" target="_blank">SystemReady ES</a> certified, which means any off the shelf Linux distribution should boot and basic hardware functionality will "just work".

 <p align="center">